Template generics

 R-values are divided into three different value phases:

-• A constant has a value known at compile time, and that value is available during type checking, for example to use as the size of an array.
-These include literals (integer, floating-point, string), concrete type values (like f64 or Optional(i32*)), expressions in terms of constants, and values of template parameters.
+- A constant has a value known at compile time, and that value is available during type checking, for example to use as the size of an array.
+These include literals (integer, floating-point, string), concrete type values (like

-• A symbolic value has a value that will be known at the code generation stage of compilation when monomorphization happens, but is not known during type checking.
-This includes checked-generic parameters, and type expressions with checked-generic arguments, like Optional(T*).
+parameters. - A symbolic value has a value that will be known at the code generation stage of compilation when monomorphization happens, but is not known during type checking.
+This includes checked-generic parameters, and type expressions with checked-generic arguments, like

 So: